 The exact closing costs and fees vary by person and even by state or city.
 They will also depend on the sales price of your home.

-There are many options when it comes to paying closing costs.
-First, your closing costs will depend on the purchase price of your home.
-Sometimes closing costs can be negotiated into the offer to be paid by either the buyer or the seller.
-Additionally, you may be able to finance your closing costs or choose a “no closing cost” loan that covers the closing costs at a higher interest rate.
+These costs may be able to be negotiated into the offer to be paid by the seller (sometimes sellers pay closing costs if it means they can stand firm on the home’s listing price).
+You may also be able to finance your closing costs or choose a “no closing cost” loan that covers these fees, but at a higher interest rate.

-Knowing what you might expect to pay in closing costs can help you be prepared as part of the overall home loan process.
-Our loan advisors can answer any questions you have and can help determine what closing costs you might be responsible for when you are looking to buy a new home.
+Knowing what you might expect to pay can help you have a good understanding of the overall home loan process.
+Our APM Loan Advisors can answer any questions you have and help you estimate what your costs may be when you’re looking to buy a new home.

 Are you ready to get started?
 We’re here for you anytime, so give us a call today.